LevGoryachev/Foreman/README.md

 <p>/construction/materials - page that displays the list of materials which were included in specification of current construction (bill).</p>
 <p>/construction/orders - page that displays the list of orders of current construction.</p>
 <p><b>OrderController.java</b>-mapping:</p>
-<p>/construction/order  - page that displays the order form with appropriate information (user, date) and with list of ordered materials.</p>
+<p>/construction/order  - page that displays the order form with appropriate information (appUser, date) and with list of ordered materials.</p>
 <h3>ru/goryachev/foreman/dao</h3>
 <p>interface DataAccessible;</p>
 <p>implementations of DataAccessible - dao classes (for each entity) contain methods with SQL queries</p>